ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. If biometric exceptions were marked, supervisor performs authentication.
 1. A unique RID (registration ID is generated) on successful completion of registration process.
 Please refer to [**Wiki**](FRS-Data-Services#4-id-generator-and-validator) for more details.
 1. Registration Officer Views and prints acknowledgement.
-1. SMS and/or email notifications are sent if the contact details are entered during the update process.
+1. SMS and/or email notifications are sent to the individual if the contact details are entered during the update process.

 ## 3.6 Acknowledgement and Notifications [**[↑]**](#table-of-content)
 #### A. Printing the registration receipt.
 1. Upon completion of a registration the system generates a unique RID
-1. The system the enables the user to generate the registration receipt.
+1. The system generates the registration receipt.
 1. The registration receipt contains details in a print-friendly format.
    * Receipt includes labels and data in two languages - the default language and the secondary language as configured.
    * All labels and fields are in the default language.
 Only name and address labels and fields are shown in the secondary language